-HAWAI'I STATE PLAN, CHAPTER 226, HRS - PART III.
-PRIORITY GUIDELINES (Key: S = Supportive, N/S = Not Supportive, N/A = Not Applicable) S N/S N/ A Discussion: The priority guidelines for crime and criminal justice are not t app licabl e to Honua'ula. • • HRS § 226-106: Affordable housing.
-Priority guidelines for the provision of affordable housing: (1) Seek to use marginal or nonessential agricultural land and public land to meet housing needs of low- and moderate-income and gap-group households.
-X (2) Encourage the use of alternative construction and development methods as a means of reducing production costs.
-X (3) Improve information and analysis relative to land availability and suitability for housing.
-X (4) Create incentives for development which would increase home ownership and rental opportunities for Hawaii's low- and moderate-income households, gap-group households, and residents with special needs. Х (5) Encourage continued support for government or private housing programs that provide low interest mortgages to Hawaii's people for the purchase of initial owner-occupied housing.
-X (6) Encourage public and private sector cooperation in the development of rental housing alternatives. Х (7) Encourage improved coordination between various agencies and levels of government to deal with housing policies and regulations.
-X (8) Give higher priority to the provision of quality housing that is affordable for Hawaii's residents and less priority to development of housing intended primarily for individuals outside of Hawaii.
-X Discussion: As discussed in Section 4.9.3 (Housing), Honua'ula will i priced for a range of consumer groups, including workforce affordate compliance with Chapter 2.96, MCC (Residential Workforce Housing workforce affordable homes will be priced and subject to restrictions in active requirements of Chapter 2.96, MCC to ensure they remain both affordable for full-time Maui residents. ble f g Po ccorda nome: licy). ance v s in All with HRS § 226-107: Quality education.
-Priority guidelines to promote quality education: , , (1) Pursue effective programs which reflect the varied district, school, and student needs to strengthen basic skills achievement; X (2) Continue emphasis on general education "core" requirements to provide common X background to students and essential support to other university programs; (3) Initiate efforts to improve the quality of education by improving the capabilities of the education work force; X (4) Promote increased opportunities for greater autonomy and flexibility of educational X institutions in their decision-making responsibilities;
+HRS § 226-106: Affordable housing.
+Priority guidelines for the provision of affordable housing: (1) Seek to use marginal or nonessential agricultural land and public land to meet housing needs of low- and moderate-income and gap-group households. Х (2) Encourage the use of alternative construction and development methods as a means of reducing production costs. Х (3) Improve information and analysis relative to land availability and suitability for housing.
+X (4) Create incentives for development which would increase home ownership and rental opportunities for Hawaii's low- and moderate-income households, gap-group households, and residents with special needs.
+X (5) Encourage continued support for government or private housing programs that provide low interest mortgages to Hawaii's people for the purchase of initial owner-occupied housing.
+X (6) Encourage public and private sector cooperation in the development of rental housing alternatives. Х (7) Encourage improved coordination between various agencies and levels of government to deal with housing policies and regulations. Х (8) Give higher priority to the provision of quality housing that is affordable for Hawaii's residents and less priority to development of housing intended primarily for individuals outside of Hawaii. Х

+Discussion: As discussed in Section 4.9.3 (Housing), Honua'ula will include homes priced for a range of consumer groups, including workforce affordable homes in compliance with Chapter 2.96, MCC (Residential Workforce Housing Policy).
+All workforce affordable homes will be priced and subject to restrictions in accordance with the requirements of Chapter 2.96, MCC to ensure they remain both available and affordable for full-time Maui residents.